A Guide to Security Awareness Training for Businesses

 What Is the Main Purpose of Security Awareness Training?

-Methodologies to meet these objectives include:
+The methods to achieve these objectives include:

 - Training content should be mapped to the National Institute of Standards and Technology (NIST) cybersecurity framework.